Harvard Research on Memory Loss (Part 1)

 Over 80% of people over 55 already have dangerous levels of this toxin circulating without knowing it.

 To store and retrieve new information, the brain relies on acetylcholine to form neural connections.
-Acetylcholine production decreases as we age, limiting the brain’s ability to create new short-term memories.
+Acetylcholine production decreases as we age, limiting the brain’s ability to create short-term memories.
 We may easily recall people or events from decades ago, but struggle to remember where we parked our car or left our keys.

 _______________________________________________________________